What to do when you’re in Almaty, Kazakhstan’s former capital? Go outside and enjoy the pure air of the lush Almaty mountains!

-There are plenty of interesting day hikes from Almaty (the country’s old capital) in which you can reach beautiful valleys, gorges, and mountain peaks.
-Keep on reading as we’ll share with you the best hiking trails near Almaty.
+There are plenty of interesting day hikes in the Almaty mountains during which you can reach beautiful valleys, gorges, and mountain peaks.
+Keep on reading as we’ll share with you the best hiking trips near Almaty.

 This post contains affiliate links.
 If you make purchases through one of the links in this post, we get a small commission at no extra costs for you.
 This will help us with the continuation of our journey so we can write more useful articles like this one.

-Here’s an overview of what I consider to be the best day hikes near Almaty.
+Here’s an overview of the 5 best hikes and treks near Almaty.

-1) The Kok Zhailau – Three Brothers – Peak Kumbel – trek
+1) Hiking to Kok Zhailau, Three Brothers and Peak Kumbel

 The trailhead of the Kok Zhailau – Three Brothers – Peak Kumbel trek is easily reached by taking bus number 12 in front of Dostyk Plaza or at the bus stop across from Hotel Kazakhstan.

-This bus goes in the direction of the Medeu skating rink but you have to get off at the bus stop named ”Prosveshchenets”, about 2 kilometers before Medeu (ask the bus driver to drop you off there).
+This bus goes in the direction of the Medeu skating rink but you have to get off at the bus stop named ”Prosveshchenets”, about 2 kilometers before Medeu.
+This bus stop is a wooden kiosk and is right after crossing a small bridge.

 Kok Zhailau is the first part of the trek.
 It means green pasture in Kazakh and is a large open meadow located at an altitude of 2251 meters.